rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 If you are anyone who has spent time outside, _One Green Bottle_ is a must read.
 As a brief follow up to my recent [lament about](/journal/the-pendulum-swings) the decline of reading, this novel could be a good starting point if you need to reinvigorate your desire to read.
 It brought believable characters to life in a journey back in time to the 1950 Wales climbing scene.
 I found the dialect wonderfully amusing; for example, Cathy’s pesky little sister judges the appearance of one of her potential suitors: “ ‘Is that your new boy?’
 Norma asked.
 ‘No oil-painting, is he?’ ”

 Back in the realm of non-fiction, however, there are examples of successful skiers and climbers who have also raised families.
 Take Ed Viesturs, for example: he is one of few Americans to climb all fourteen 8,000 metre peaks without oxygen.
 He earned a doctorate in veterinary medicine before abandoning his vet career—and taking a massive pay cut—to pursue climbing full time.
 He eventually raised three kids with his wife.
-Stories like this resonated quite strongly with me in my mid–twenties, still far from any risk of becoming a “shrivelled nut, a mountain bachelor.”
+Stories like this resonated quite strongly with me in my mid–twenties.

 Success stories are more the exception than the norm in the outdoors, however.
 Many dirtbags eventually come to a reckoning, tiring of financial uncertainty, as Jon Krakauer reflects in the introduction to his 1992 book _Eiger Dreams: Ventures Among Men and Mountains_: